Burnley: How do Vincent Kompany's Clarets compare to the best teams in Championship history?

 What's the current record?
 Reading lost just two games - against Plymouth and Luton - on their way to the 2005/06 Championship title.

 Can Burnley break it?
-No, but they are on course to match the record if they avoid defeat in each of their final eight matches.
+No, but they are on course to match the record if they avoid defeat in each of their final seven matches.

 What's the current record?
 Reading set the current record by going 33 league games unbeaten between August 2005 and February 2006.

-That defeat, which came against Sheffield United on November 5 2022, means the longest unbeaten run the Clarets can muster is 26, should they avoid defeat in their final eight matches.
+That defeat, which came against Sheffield United on November 5 2022, means the longest unbeaten run the Clarets can muster is 26, should they avoid defeat in their final seven matches.

 What's the current record?
 Fulham set a new record last season, scoring 106 goals - 43 of which were netted by Aleksandar Mitrovic - on their way to the Championship title.